AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 ### Approval via notification messages {#approval-via-notification-messages}

 Click the link available in the notification message (see [Notifications](#notifications)).
-You will be asked to log in, as shown below:
+You need to log in, as shown below:

 ![](assets/s_user_validation__log_in.png)